Holoscope: Open and Lightweight Telescope & Honeypot Platform

-We now describe how \sysname{} manages its sensors, focusing on the processes for onboarding new machines, performing initial configuration, maintaining and updating nodes, while tracking different users, NIC configuration, network addresses and modules.
+We now describe how \sysname{} manages its sensors, focusing on the processes for onboarding new ones, performing their initial configuration, maintaining and updating deployed sensors, and tracking organisation-specific requirements, such as network interface configurations and IP addressing.

-To handle these processes, we adopt Ansible, an open-source IT automation engine that automates the management through reusable playbooks.
-This approach ensures consistency across heterogeneous nodes and simplifies large-scale deployments by reducing the need for manual intervention by applying the Infrastructure-as-Code paradigm (\reqref{REQ:Maintainability}).
+To automate and systematically control these configuration tasks, we adopt Ansible, an open-source automation engine that manages infrastructure through reusable playbooks, i.e., declarative configuration code.
+This enforces the Infrastructure-as-Code (IaC) paradigm as a core principle of \sysname{}, ensuring reproducibility, consistency, auditability, and scalability across heterogeneous and geographically distributed environments, while reducing manual intervention and configuration drift.